AUMSA/2020-MSA-content/README.md

 There would be one project for each topic.
 The detail of each project would be announced shortly in the respective GitHub Documentation.

+## Microsoft Azure for Students
+You are required to have a Azure account before you start the program.
+If you do not have one, please [sign up](https://github.com/AUMSA/2020-Phase-1/tree/master/Azure%20For%20Students) for a free account (no credit card needed), and you will et $100 credit as well as 12 months of free Azure services.
+Find out more information [here](https://azure.microsoft.com/en-us/free/students/).

 ## Bootcamps & Supporting Workshops
 ### Bootcamps
 There are several bootcamps that will be run on Microsoft Teams.